awsdocs/amazon-chime-sdk-developer-guide/doc_source/auth-bots.md

-# Authenticate Chat Bot Requests<a name="auth-bots"></a>
+# Authenticate chatbot requests<a name="auth-bots"></a>

-You can authenticate requests sent to your chat bot from an Amazon Chime chat room\.
+You can authenticate requests sent to your chatbot from an Amazon Chime chat room\.
 To do this, compute a signature based on the request\.
 Then, validate that the computed signature matches the one on the request header\.
 Amazon Chime uses the HMAC SHA256 hash to generate the signature\.

-If your chat bot is configured for Amazon Chime using an outbound HTTPS endpoint, use the following authentication steps\.
+If your chatbot is configured for Amazon Chime using an outbound HTTPS endpoint, use the following authentication steps\.

-**To validate a signed request from Amazon Chime for a chat bot with a outbound HTTPS endpoint configured**
+**To validate a signed request from Amazon Chime for a chatbot with a outbound HTTPS endpoint configured**

 1. Get the **Chime\-Signature** header from the HTTP request\.